Artwork Page for White Terms

 Contemporary printmaker Curlee Raven Holton grew up in Cleveland and learned about art by visiting the Cleveland Museum of Art while studying at the Cleveland Institute of Art.
 Holton went on to study printmaking with the legendary printmaker Robert Blackburn and, later, to found the Experimental Printmaking Institute at Lafayette College.
 This print was inspired by Holton’s time in Cleveland—specifically an encounter with a visiting activist from South Africa, whose discussion of Apartheid led him to combine Xerox images with drawing on and carving into a lithographic stone to consider race relations through this image.

-Vertically oriented black-inked print on white paper with hands reaching up out of clusters of faces of different sizes into a blank upper third, all shapes having a blotted, grainy quality.
-The largest, bearded face looks out at us from just left of center and with a person leaning forward on their right and crowds of people below them, interspersed with a few additional headshots.
-Two rows of white barbed wire runs across a black lower edge.
+A vertically oriented black ink print on white paper features hands reaching up out of clusters of faces of different sizes into a blank upper third, all shapes having a blotted, grainy quality.
+The largest, bearded face looks out at us from just left of center.
+A person leans forward on their right and crowds of people below them, interspersed with additional headshots.
+Two rows of white barbed wire run across a black lower edge.

 White Terms